maxaeon/EQ-bench/docs/alternative-models.md

 # Comparison of Alternative Emotional Intelligence Models

-This section provides an overview and comparison of prominent emotional intelligence (EI) benchmarking models and frameworks currently utilized in AI research.
+This section provides an overview and comparison of prominent emotional intelligence (EQ) benchmarking models and frameworks currently utilized in AI research.
 Understanding these alternatives contextualizes the rationale and unique strengths of the SERA-X framework.

 ## Alternative Models Overview